Prescription Drug Coverage with the TRAIL MAPD Program

 Part D Coverage Stages

-Unlike a standard Part D plan in which the enrollee is required to pay a percentage of the full retail cost of the drug, State members enrolled in the TRAIL MAPD Program pay only the plan’s standard copayment through the Initial Coverage and Coverage Gap stages.
-Paying only the standard copayment through the Coverage Gap is a valuable benefit for TRAIL MAPD members.
-Once a member reaches the Catastrophic Coverage stage (when the true out-of-pocket costs reach $7,050 for prescription drugs in 2022), the member will pay either a small copayment or 5% coinsurance that is capped to limit a member’s out-of-pocket costs.
+Unlike a standard Part D plan in which the enrollee is required to pay a percentage of the full retail cost of the drug, State members enrolled in the TRAIL MAPD Program pay only the plan’s standard copayment through the Initial Coverage Stage.
+Once a member reaches the Catastrophic Coverage stage (when the true out-of-pocket costs reach ($2,000 for prescription drugs in 2025 and $2,100 in 2026), the member will pay $0 for the Part D prescription drugs for the remainder of the year.

 Part D-IRMAA Premium